 Diva Moreira, Brazil, Political Scientist and gender expert

-Chelsea Newhouse, US, Project Specialist, JHU Center for Civil Society Studies
+Chelsea Newhouse, U.S., Communications Associate, JHU Center for Civil Society Studies

 Wino van Veen, Netherlands, Professor Vrije Universiteit